Leslie Gabriel: Since 2001: Washington

 Gabriel started as the associate head coach in 2001, first alongside McLaughlin and then Cook.
 In December 2022, the UW announced that Gabriel would take over as head coach of the program, which boasts 21 years of consecutive NCAA tournament appearances.

 During her tenure as a coach at the University of Washington, she played a key role in developing Washington's setters, which ranked among the nation's elite during Gabriel and McLaughlin's tenure.
 In 2006, Gabriel helped guide senior setter Courtney Thompson to one of the best individual seasons in Husky history.
 Thompson was named First Team All-America by both the American Volleyball Coaches Association (AVCA) and Volleyball Magazine.
 In addition, she was named the CVU.com (Collegiate Volleyball Update) National Setter of the Year, and was a finalist for the Honda Award after winning the award in 2005.
 In 2008, Jenna Hagglund led the Pac-10 and ranked second in the nation in assists per set with 12.17, and finished her career as a two-time AVCA All-American, and was 10th in Pac-10 history in career assists.

 Gabriel also aided in the development of Tamari Miyashiro (2006–09) into the top libero in the nation.
 Miyashiro was twice named the Volleyball Magazine National Defender of the Year in 2007 and 2008, and was a three-time AVCA All-American from 2007-09.
 She set the school digs record with 2,382 which ranks her ninth in NCAA history.

 Prior to the 2006 season, Gabriel worked with the team's middle blockers.

-Personal
+Personal life

 She was born Leslie Tuiasosopo, a daughter of former NFL defensive lineman, Manu Tuiasosopo, who played collegiately at UCLA, then professionally from 1979 to 1986 for the Seattle Seahawks and San Francisco 49ers, being a starter at nose tackle and winning Super Bowl XIX.
 She is the oldest of five children, including former UW starting quarterback Marques Tuiasosopo.

 She married Anthony Gabriel, an academic advisor at the University of Washington, in the summer of 2010, and has three children, Daylon, Myles, and Lanea.